sudoforge/docker-mumble-server/README.md

 communication to ensure user privacy. **Murmur** is the name of the server component within the Mumble project.[Learn More][mumble-wiki].

-`sudoforge/mumble-server` enables you to easily run multiple (lightweight) murmur instances on the same host.
+This repository hosts the source code for the public image [`sudoforge/mumble-server`][docker-hub-repo-url], enabling you to easily run and maintain multiple instances of the server.

 ## Image name deprecation notice

-This image has been through a few renames to attempt to find the best fit for the community (see [`docker-images#96`][issues/96]).
-There are several images that are currently available, however, these are in the process of being deprecated and consolidated into `sudoforge/mumble-server`.
+This image has been through a few renames to attempt to find the best fit for the community (see [`sudoforge/docker-mumble-server#96`][issues/96]).
+There are several images that are currently available, however, these are in the process of being deprecated and consolidated into [`sudoforge/mumble-server`][docker-hub-repo-url].
 During this deprecation period, all of the images will be kept in sync, and have the same tags available.

 | Image name                | Type         | Badges                                                    | Targeted Removal Date |
 | ------------------------- | ------------ | --------------------------------------------------------- | --------------------- |